 Does Lollipopping Increase Yield?

 In some cases it does and in some it does not.
 It really depends on what kind of grow you have.
 In general, lollipopping is effective when there is no side lighting and with SCROG (screen of green) or SOG (sea of green) grows.

 Basically, lollipopping can have a positive effect on yields whenever you have a thick canopy that prevents light from reaching the lower areas, and those areas are also not getting light from the sides.
+It can also help you grow denser buds.
 Plus, there is the benefit of mold prevention in humid climates.

 Do You Recommend Lollipopping Cannabis Plants?